matthewfcarlson/matthewfcarlson.github.io/content/blog/webdev/vuex-sync-part-1.md

 draft: false
 ---

-This is the tale of how I wrote a state syncing framework based on vuex and netcode.
+This is the tale of how I wrote a state syncing framework based on vuex and [rollback netcode](https://en.wikipedia.org/wiki/Netcode).
 It took a few years and isn't intended to be a "copy and paste" type of thing.
 I'll be including code fragments and I'll eventually post a cleaned up version with the relevant pieces trimmed out.
 Who knows, if there's enough interest, maybe I'll even post a NPM package.